ellie-long/Zoom-Control-Panel/README.md

  These files have been designed to not require supports when printing, though you may want to use a brim.
 I printed it on a Prusa Mk3S+ using PETG with 0.20mm layer heights.

  Once printed, M3 nuts can be pushed into place for each of the 8 screw-holes.
 If they fall out, you can use a small amount of superglue around the edge to hold them into place.

+ The CAD design was built in FreeCAD, and the original FreeCAD files are included under 3D Print/CAD Files if you wish to modify them.

 # Printing and Installing Button Icons
  * In the Icons folder you can find a \*.svg and \*.pdf of icons that can be printed onto transparent sticker 'paper', carefully cut out, and adhered to the push buttons.